 The best time to get some stargazing done, therefore, is in winter.
 This is when your particular pole is pointing away from the Sun, and hence this is when days are shorter and nights are longer.

-Why do the constellations change position?
+Why do stars change position?

-Day by day, the constellations shift slightly in the sky as a consequence of the Earth orbiting the Sun.
+Day by day, the stars and constellations shift slightly in the sky as a consequence of the Earth orbiting the Sun.
 To visualise this, imagine looking at the Earth from far above the North Pole.

 From here we can see our planet travels in an anticlockwise direction.
 Now if we draw an arrowed-line from the Sun through the Earth and out into space, it will point to a constellation that is at its highest at midnight.